 CREATE TABLE unversioned( uvid INTEGER PRIMARY KEY AUTOINCREMENT, -- unique ID for this file name TEXT UNIQUE, -- Name of the file rcvid INTEGER, -- From whence this file was received mtime DATETIME, -- Last change (seconds since 1970) hash TEXT, -- SHA1 hash of uncompressed content sz INTEGER, -- Size of uncompressed content encoding INT, -- 0: plaintext 1: zlib compressed content BLOB -- File content );

-If there are no unversioned files in the repository, then the "unversioned" table does not necessarily exist.
-A simple way to purge all unversioned content from a repository is to run:
+Fossil does not create the table ahead of need.
+If there are no unversioned files in the repository, the "unversioned" table will not exist.
+Consequently, one simple way to purge all unversioned content from a repository is to run:

 fossil sql "DROP TABLE unversioned; VACUUM;"